Constructing Coherently G-invariant Modules: Application to Tensor Invariants

 Now it is not hard to see that $T_c(M)$ decomposes as $3(M_1\oplus M_2)$, where $M_1$ (resp. $M_2$) is a general representation of dimension $(0,1,1)$ (resp. $(1,1,1)$).
 So we see that $\Hom_{Q_c}(T_c(M),N)=0$ for general $N\in\Rep_{(1,0,1)}(Q_c)$, and thus $\dim \SI_{(1,2)}^{\sigma_{R_c(1,0,1)}^\vee}(K_3)=1$.
 In fact, $\dim \SI_{(a,2a)}^{\sigma_{R_c(1,0,1)}^\vee}(K_3)=1$ for all $a\in\mathbb{N}$.

-We checked that the space of semi-invariants of fixed weight in Proposition \ref{P:32}, \ref{P:42}, \ref{P:33}, and \ref{P:233} are all one-dimensional by hand and by computer.
+We checked that the spaces of semi-invariants of fixed weight in Propositions \ref{P:32}, \ref{P:42}, \ref{P:33}, and \ref{P:233} are all one-dimensional by hand and by computer.
 This theorem also tells us that to construct nontrivial semi-invariants, it is enough to use those {\em stable} representation of $Q_c$ in the sense of \cite{K}.